Zeddic-SMO/Zeddic-SMO/README.md

 # Hi there, I'm Samuel (Zeddic) 👋

 I'm a seasoned software engineer with a strong passion for software architecture.
 My expertise lies in crafting scalable and efficient software solutions by leveraging a diverse range of technologies.
-Over the course of my career, I've honed my skills in designing robust and maintainable systems that meet the evolving needs of businesses.

 My proficiency extends across the entire software development lifecycle, from conceptualization to implementation and maintenance.
-I thrive in dynamic environments, embracing challenges that come with architecting solutions that stand the test of time.

 Outside of work, you'll find me exploring new technologies, contributing to open-source projects, and engaging in the broader tech community.
 I'm passionate about continuous improvement, both for myself and the teams I work with.
 Let's build the future of software together!